 In 1994, his entrepreneurial spirit took full hold of him and he launched a "hip and cool" condom brand named Hot Rod Condoms®.
 This endeavor took him on several trips around the world.
 His sole proprietorship sponsored many causes, organizations, and events in the U.S., including: AIM Healthcare Foundation, Playboy Nightcalls, Spice TV, Laguna Seca Raceway, Texas Rollerderby League, various film festivals, car shows, nightclubs and concerts (such as Hootenanny & Viva Las Vegas).

-Jon has produced and directed many short films, music videos and web skits over the years (some gaining 100,000-500,000 views each).
+Jon has produced and directed many short films and web videos over the years (some gaining 100,000-500,000 views each).
 He was a regular contributor of content to the Backseat Film Festival which holds events in several major cities across the country each year.

 His short film God Squad!
 Hollywood & Divine premiered at the Academy Award accredited LA International Short Film Festival in 2002 and went on to screen at many other festivals around the U.S. It was honored as Best Comedy at the North Hollywood Film Festival in 2003 and attracted more than 1 million views on Undergroundfilm.com between 2003-2005.

 Gainfully employed at Nickelodeon Animation Studio since 2005, Jon moved into a Manager role in the Post Production Department.
 He is now editing cartoons for the entertainment giant.

 In 2007 he wrote and produced a full length CD of parody songs entitled "Are You Homeless" by "The Jimi Homeless Experience".
 It features over-the-top parodies of Jimi Hendrix' biggest hit songs performed by a fictional character named "Jimi Homeless".
 Renowned Hendrix historian Ken Voss gave the material a rave review in his world-famous "Voodoo Child" fanzine.